 Good investment is boring, steady and safe (same rule applies to software).
 But to spice things up one could decide to invest in green business, prisons, military equipment, porn, robotics which will yield interesting diner conversations about morality at the next family reunion.
+Another option could be to invest in the very opaque and fraudulent global art market, probably the most unregulated market known to mankind.
 Invest wisely and ethically.

 I heard about crypto-currencies having insane yield, where can I buy some of that?

 As much as indexed funds are old proven technology crypto-currencies are from a totally different world.
 They are akin to currencies but not issued by any central bank of any government and are only subject to the rules of the code (written by a small group of maintainers).
 The whole subject is too complex to detail in this article but just know that as currencies are being issued their popularity and market capitalization (the total value of all units) tends to go up meaning the value of a single unit also tends to go up because of limited offer.

 Crypto-currencies are extremely new and risky assets but they can yield extremely fruitful returns, for instance Bitcoin’s price increased 180% in 2016 (which shines a lot compared to an average 4-6% on a regular portfolio).
 I would not recommend putting all your savings in crypto currencies no matter the amount of risk you think you can handle because this could all flatten out in a second, but on the other hand if you’re looking for potentially good bets on the future this is probably one of them.
 Between March and June 2017, the total market capitalization (ie the amount of value put in all cryptos) has gone from 25 to 100 Billion USD.
 This is has raised so much interest that Hedge Funds are quietly investing in it to better their average performance.